Nabeel-javaid/StealthAI/README.md

 5. The window will automatically adjust its transparency when screen sharing is detected.

+## macOS Specific Instructions

+### Screen Sharing Detection
+The application will detect when you're sharing your screen in popular applications like Zoom, Microsoft Teams, and Discord.
+It automatically adjusts the visibility when screen sharing is detected.

+### Invisibility Mode
+On macOS, the application uses several techniques to remain invisible during screen sharing:

+1. **Window Sharing Type**: Sets the window sharing type to NSWindowSharingNone
+2. **Window Level**: Adjusts the window level to a layer that's typically not captured
+3. **AppleScript Control**: Uses AppleScript to modify window properties

+### macOS-Specific Coding Advice
+The application includes a special feature for macOS users:

+1. **Get macOS Tips**: Get macOS-specific advice for coding problems, optimized for Apple platforms
+2. **Platform APIs**: Receive guidance on macOS-specific APIs and optimizations
+3. **Objective-C/Swift Support**: Enhanced support for Apple's programming languages

+### Permissions
+For full functionality on macOS, you may need to:

+1. Grant Accessibility permissions to Terminal/IDE in System Preferences > Security & Privacy > Privacy > Accessibility

+### Troubleshooting
+If the window is still visible during screen sharing:
+- Try running the application with sudo (may require additional permissions)
+- Verify that PyObjC is properly installed
+- Use the Development Mode checkbox to test invisibility features

 ## Development Mode

-When running on non-Windows platforms, the application will display a "Development Mode" checkbox that allows simulating screen sharing for testing the invisibility features.
+When running on non-macOS platforms, the application will display a "Development Mode" checkbox that allows simulating screen sharing for testing the invisibility features.

 ## CLI Mode